Afonso-Boto/TQS_LaundryDelivery/docs/README.md

         - Any Java unit and integration tests for the classes involved in the realization of the user story
     - The merges to the development branch are done using Pull Requests (PRs), which will run an automated QA analysis to determine whether the increment meets the quality requirements.
 In case the analysis fails, the code should be fixed to pass the quality gates defined.
 The code will also be manually reviewed by the Product Owner
 - The commits should be prefixed with a label containing the Jira ID of the respective task being done (e.g. [TQS-22])
-- The end of every development iteration/sprint should have a Pull Request from the release branch (`release`) into the main branch (`main`), which will also run a QA analysis.
-The Product Owner is responsible for manually accepting this Pull Request at the end of the current sprint.

 These practices should be applied for each of the two sub-projects (Qourier and LaundyAtHome), which are developed in parallel and by pairs.
-The `dev` branches are distinct, but they should both successfully merge to the project's `release` branch.

-The release branch will be automatically created, which will merge both development branches and create a PR to the main branch 2 days before the end of the current sprint.
-The Product Owner is automatically assigned to this PR as a reviewer, and the final merge to the main branch should be manually applied by them.
+The `release` branch will be automatically created, which will merge both development branches and create a PR to the `main` branch 2 days before the end of the current sprint, including the QA analysis.
+The Product Owner is automatically assigned to this PR as a reviewer, and the final merge to the `main` branch should be manually applied by them.
+The `dev` branches that are merged to `release` are distinct, but they should both successfully merge to it.

 Because a branch will be created for each user story, there may be cases where multiple user stories, and therefore multiple branches, will have to develop the same functionality.
 This results in awkward organization of where (which branch) the functionality and the tests should be developed.
 Therefore, each user story is divided in tasks, which represent application functionality with greater granularity.
 With this in mind, we established that **user stories whose tasks intersect should not be done in parallel**.
 Below is an example of this user story organization: